matiaspakua/tech.notes.io/pages/nosql_the_basis_of.md

 2. **Big Data Analytics**: NoSQL databases are often used for storing, processing, and analyzing large amounts of data generated from various sources, such as IoT devices and social media platforms.

-3. **E-commerce and Retail**: NoSQL databases can handle the large amounts of data generated by online shopping transactions and customer behavior, such as purchase history and customer preferences.
+3. **E-commerce and Retail**: NoSQL databases can handle the large amounts of data generated by online shopping transactions and customer behaviour, such as purchase history and customer preferences.

-4. **Gaming**: NoSQL databases are well-suited for handling high-frequency read/write operations required in gaming applications, such as storing user profiles, game scores, and leaderboards.
+4. **Gaming**: NoSQL databases are well-suited for handling high-frequency read/write operations required in gaming applications, such as storing user profiles, game scores, and leader boards.

 5. **Healthcare**: NoSQL databases can handle large amounts of unstructured patient data, such as electronic health records, imaging data, and lab results, making them well-suited for healthcare applications.
 BUT, be careful about which Engine and provider do you use, because of the explained in the previous section, item #03.